 The concept of a Shamrock Organisation, appropriately created by an Irish thinker in his book called The Age Of Unreason, describes an alternative to the traditional hierarchical structure where workers were closely supervised.The shamrock leaf shape symbolises an organization with three types of workforce:

-- Management core, which defines what the company does and what business it is in.
+- 1. Management core, which defines what the company does and what business it is in and manages the external workers.
 They are essential to the continuity and growth of the organisation.
 Their pay is tied to organisational performance and their relations will be more like those among the partners in a professional firm than those among superiors and subordinates in today’s large corporation.

-- Self-employed professionals or technicians or smaller specialised organisations who are hired on contract, on a project-by-project basis.
-They are paid in fees for results rather than in salary for time.
+- 2. Self-employed professionals or technicians or smaller specialised organisations who are hired on contract, on a project-by-project basis.
+They are paid in fees, with a big % based on for results.
 They frequently telecommute.
-No benefits are paid by the core organisation, and the worker carries the risk of insecurity.
+No benefits are paid by the core organisation, and the worker carries the risk of insecurity but also gets either a lot of financial upside or the freedom to choose their lifestyle.

 Shamrock is more likely than human-less DAO, because it enables corporations to develop intellectual property and strategic advantage.